Acts of God (novel): Plot

-Decker also avoided taking the mark.
-When confronted by Christopher, in his office in Babylon, Decker, now 72 years old, indicated that he didn't want to live forever.
-He still missed his family who died in The Disaster years before, and although he was in no hurry to die, he would welcome the rest when it came.
-Christopher pointed out that Decker, who had been writing speeches for Christopher, and had been promoting New Age principles and philosophies, must have forgotten that all that applied to him as well!
-His wife and daughters had reincarnated immediately after their deaths, and Decker would not be old and tired after the Communion, and he could go to them and reunite his family.
-Decker, very excited by this prospect, immediately headed out, and was on his way to the nearest clinic when he was abducted by the KDP.
+Decker also avoids taking the mark.
+When confronted by Christopher, in his office in Babylon, Decker, now 72 years old, indicates that he doesn't want to live forever.
+He still misses his family who died in The Disaster years before, and although he is in no hurry to die, he will welcome the rest when it comes.
+Christopher points out that Decker, who had been writing speeches for Christopher, and had been promoting New Age principles and philosophies, must have forgotten that all that applied to him as well.
+His wife and daughters had reincarnated immediately after their deaths, and Decker will not be old and tired after the Communion, and he could go to them and reunite his family.
+Decker, very excited by this prospect, immediately heads out, and is on his way to the nearest clinic when he is abducted by the KDP.

-The KDP took Decker to Petra, Jordan where he stayed in a one-room building.
-He was confronted by Scott Rosen, the son of Decker's late close friends Joshua and Ilana Rosen.
-Scott was revealed to be a member of the KDP and was instructed by God to attempt to convert him.
-After a violent outburst by Decker, which resulted in a shining black eye for Scott, Decker grew calm and attempted to not listen to Scott.
-Scott presented very convincing arguments about the existence of God, the accuracy of the Bible, and the messages it contained, and how Christopher was a huge liar and the personification of evil.
-Decker, unimpressed, said nothing and refused to react to anything Rosen said.
-Rosen presented Decker with a Bible which belonged to Decker's late wife, Elizabeth, complete with her handwriting and notes.
-After another session with Rosen, Decker continuing to refuse to give Rosen the satisfaction of knowing that some of what he said got through, Rosen released Decker from captivity, promising him a ride to Israel after their observance of Shabbat.
+The KDP take Decker to Petra, Jordan where he stays in a one-room building.
+He is confronted by Scott Rosen, the son of Decker's late friends Joshua and Ilana Rosen.
+Scott is revealed to be a member of the KDP and was instructed by God to attempt to convert him.
+After a violent outburst by Decker, which results in a black eye for Scott, Decker grew calm and attempted to not listen to Scott.
+Scott presents very convincing arguments about the existence of God, the accuracy of the Bible, and the messages it contains, and how Christopher was a liar and the personification of evil.
+Decker, unimpressed, says nothing and refuses to react to anything Rosen tells him.
+Rosen presents Decker with a Bible which belonged to Decker's late wife, Elizabeth, complete with her handwriting and notes.
+After another session with Rosen, Decker continuing to refuse to give Rosen the satisfaction of knowing that some of what he said got through, Rosen releases Decker from captivity, promising him a ride to Israel after their observance of Shabbat.